Pulupandan

 The town is known for their annual "Salapan Festival".

 Etymology

 The town's name is derived from the vernacular phrase Pulo sang Pandan, meaning the "Isle of Pandan".
 Pandan itself is a Malayo-Polynesian vocabulary for a plant with the scientific name Pandanus amaryllifolius.

-Saint Philomena is the patron saint of Pulupandan.
-February 15 is the feast day.
-The main street is named after St. Philomena, the Wonderworker.
+Saint Philomena is the town’s patron saint, with her feast day celebrated on February 15.
+The town’s main street is named in her honor as St. Philomena, the Wonderworker.

 History

-The town was once a barrio of Valladolid before it became a separate municipality in 1917.
+Formerly a barrio of Valladolid, Pulupandan was organized into an independent pueblo, along with Sum-ag, Ma-ao, Dancalan, and other neighboring areas, in 1899 under the Republic of Negros, following the successful revolution of the Negrenses against Spain.

+In 1903, after the short-lived existence of the Negros Cantonal Government, a Re-organization Committee was established in line with the restructuring of the government during the American occupation.
+Ironically, however, Pulupandan was once again incorporated as a barrio of Valladolid under this re-organization.
+It remained a barrio until 1916, when it was segregated from Valladolid and re-established as an independent municipality.

+Pulupandan was officially recognized as a town under the mandate of Governor General Francis Burton Harrison through Executive Order No. 95, dated December 23, 1916.
+This took effect on January 1, 1917, and was implemented by Resolution No. 36 of the Provincial Board of Negros Occidental, dated January 12, 1917, during the tenure of Governor Matias Hilado.

 It was in the beaches of Pulupandan in the early dawn of March 29, 1945 that the historical event of the landing of American liberation forces without any opposition, who together with the Filipino guerillas, drive the Japanese forces away from the island of Negros during the Battle of the Visayas.

 Geography

 With an area of 23 square kilometers, Pulupandan is the smallest town in terms of area in Negros Occidental.
 It is 29 km from Bacolod.